DUNE-DAQ/daq-buildtools/docs/README.md

 To see all available nightly releases, run `dbt-create -l -n` or `dbt-create -l -b nightly`.
 To see all available candidate releases, run `dbt-create -l -b candidate`.
 Less common but also possible is to build your repos not against a nightly release but against a frozen release; the commands you pass to `dbt-create` are the same, but with the `-n` or `-b <option>` dropped.

-Another option is for `dbt-create` is `-i/--install-pyvenv`.
-Without this option, the python virtual environment created in the work area will be a clone of an existing one from the release directory.
-However, with this option, there will be compilation/installation of python modules using the `pyvenv_requirements.txt` in the release directory.
-This is typically slower than cloning, but not always.

-Note that the first time running `dbt-create` on a node may take a longer time since cvmfs needs to fetch files into local cache first.

 The structure of your work area will look like the following:
 ```txt
 MyTopDir